-The City of Bloomington has a total of 97 neighborhood, community, natural areas, regional parks, and specialty recreation facilities and over 9,000 acres of parkland which includes Hyland -Bush-Anderson Lakes Park Preserve and Minnesota Valley National Wildlife Refuge.
+The City of Bloomington has a total of 97 neighborhood, community, natural areas, regional parks, and specialty recreation facilities and over 9,000 acres of parkland which includes Hyland-Bush-Anderson Lakes Park Preserve and Minnesota Valley National Wildlife Refuge.
 The Park System contains 43 playgrounds, 40 miles of paved off-road trails, 18 picnic areas, two golf courses, an art center, indoor ice arena, outdoor aquatic center, a community/senior center, a swimming and recreational beach and a variety of athletic fields.
-Many of these facilities were built in the 1960s and 70s.
+Many of these facilities were built in the 1960s and 70s and are in need of renovation or updating.